totalspectrum/flexprop/doc/basic.md

 BASIC support in fastspin is very much incomplete, and not usable for production right now.
 Missing features include:

-(1) Documentation; the manual below is just a start, much is incomplete.
+ - Documentation; the manual below is just a start, much is incomplete.

-(2) String support is very limited; strings may be assigned and printed, but that's about all for now.
-Still to be implemented are string concatenation and other string functions.

-(3) There are some missing floating point functions, like sin and cos.
+ - There are some missing floating point functions, like sin and cos.

-(4) Input and output isn't implemented yet, except for a basic PRINT statement.
-Eventually we will have re-directable PRINT, and a similar INPUT.
+ - Input and output isn't fully implemented yet.

-(5) There is no way to initialize an array.
+ - There is no way to initialize an array.

-(6) There are no functions yet for starting BASIC code on other COGs.
+ - There are only limited functions for starting BASIC code on other COGs.

 ## Introduction